ehtisham897/simple-web-scraper/README.md

 This project is a basic web scraping script developed in Python.
 It extracts data from a website and saves it into an Excel (.xlsx) file.
+Note:
+scrape_quotes.py is python script AND quotes.xlsx is output file

 # Features
 1. Scrape quotes and authors from a public website